History of Banbury: 1913–1946

-The 1919 Housing Act was followed by the building of the Easington housing estate of 361 council houses in what was one of the first slum clearance schemes in the country.
+The Housing, Town Planning, &c.
+Act 1919 was followed by the building of the Easington housing estate of 361 council houses in what was one of the first slum clearance schemes in the country.
 By 1930 the town's medical officer reported 131 houses still unfit for habitation.
 So in 1933 Banbury council opened the Ruscote housing estate of 160 houses.
 The heavily increased population between 1931 and 1949 was accommodated by the expansion of the town in three main areas, in each of which houses were built both by the town corporation and by private housing companies.
 Between the Oxford and Bloxham roads about 500 houses were built before 1939 to form the bulk of the suburb of Easington, and in the area of the older village and suburb of Neithrop some 500 houses were built before 1939 both around the earlier houses and further west in new streets on either side of the Warwick Road, a development which was extended to the south-west after 1945.

 Broughton Road and the West Bar area were mostly built in 1922, with a few building like the Gothic Villa dating from 1871 and the neighbouring West Bar Surgery GP's practice dating from the early 1960s.
 A total of 770 council houses were built between 1919 and 1940, and another 2,545 (including Withycombe Drive in 1947) during the period from 1945 to 1967 as the population began to grow significantly.
 The housing developments were mainly in the western parts of the town between the Warwick and Broughton roads, with others being built on the site of the former brickworks in Grimsbury.
 About 300 more houses were built after 1945.
 To the north of Grimsbury Square is the 1945–55 area of 'New Grimsbury' and south of it is the 1901 and earlier old town of 'Old Grimsbury'.

 National Filling Factory, Banbury was built in World War I Production of filled shells began in April 1916 and ended in 1924.
 At height of the war gave employment to 933 men and 548 women, by 1919 they were down to 100 men and 72 women.
 It was closed in 1927.

 A then confidential memorandum was sent to Horace Lester on 18 May 1917, by Captain Snowball with idea that the factory could be used for another manufacturing purpose after the war, like the motor depot at Slough Trading Estate had been listed for.